cyvu37/BayesFRET/README.md

 ![The BayesFRET logo.](resources/Picture1.png)

-**BayesFRET** is a Python GUI program for estimating the number and behavior of distinct conformational states from intrinsically disordered molecules (ex. enzymes, Holliday junctions).
+**BayesFRET** is a Python GUI program for estimating the number and behavior of distinct conformational states from intrinsically disordered molecules (ex. enzymes, Holliday junctions) through multiple Markov Chain Monte Carlo (MCMC) simulations.
 The observed molecules must come from single-molecule Förster Resonance Energy Transfer (smFRET) experiments that use the surface-immobilized method, or from surface-immobilized smFRET experiments.

 The program implements an experiment-adjusted Hierarchical Dirichlet Process-Hidden Markov Model (HDP-HMM) to process time-binned photon intensities of the donor and acceptor dyes, or the data source, from the smFRET experiment.
 Each set of simulations produces a directory of graphs and numerical data.
 [My thesis paper](https://hdl.handle.net/20.500.11801/3955) provides an in-depth analysis of the math and process behind this program.

 **Data Source**: Time-binned photon intensities (TXT) of the donor and acceptor dyes from a surface-immobilized smFRET experiment.

-**Method**: Four controlled Markov Chain Monte Carlo (MCMC) simulations within an experiment-adjusted HDP-HMM.
+**Method**: Four controlled MCMC simulations within an experiment-adjusted HDP-HMM.

 **Results**: A directory of graphs (PNG) and numerical data (Pickle, TXT files).